 Sec.
 C2-10-12.
-Passage of Ordinances and Resolutions.
-90
+Passage of Ordinances and Resolutions.5

 Ordinances and Resolutions shall be introduced into the Board of Representatives only in written or printed form.
-All ordinances, except ordinances codifying or rearranging existing ordinances, shall be confined to one subject, and the subject or subjects of all ordinances, shall be clearly expressed in the title.
-Resolutions making appropriations shall be confined to the subject of the appropriations.
-No ordinance shall be passed at any meeting unless it shall have been introduced at a meeting at least five (5) days prior thereto, and published in an official newspaper at least three (3) days prior to such meeting, but these requirements may be dispensed with in case of emergency by a vote of two-thirds (2/3^{rds}) of the entire membership of the Board of Representatives.
-All final reading of such ordinance shall be in full, unless a written or printed copy thereof shall have been furnished to each member of the Board at least eight (8) hours prior to meeting.
-At the desire of one-fifth (1/5th) of the members present, the Yeas and Nays shall be taken upon the passage of any ordinance or resolution and entered upon the journal of the proceedings of the Board of Representatives.
+All [ordinances] < Ordinances | Cordinances | Cordinance confined to the subject of the appropriations.
+No [ordinance] < Ordinance > shall be passed at any meeting unless it shall have been introduced at a meeting at least five < (5) > days prior thereto, and published in an official newspaper at least three < (3) > days prior to such meeting, but these requirements may be dispensed with in case of emergency by a vote of two-thirds (3/s rds) of the entire membership of the Board of Representatives.
+All final reading of such [ordinance] < Ordinance > shall be in full, unless a written or printed copy thereof shall have been furnished to each member of the Board at least eight (8) hours prior to [meeting] < the Meeting > .
+At the desire of one-fifth (1/s ch) of the members present, the Yeas and Nays shall be taken upon the passage of any [ordinance] < Ordinance > or [resolution] < Resolution > and entered upon the journal of the proceedings of the Board of Representatives.
 The enacting clause shall be: "BE IT ORDAINED BY THE CITY OF STAMFORD THAT..."